knah/VRCMods/README.md

 ## CameraMinus
 Allows resizing the camera, zooming it in/out and hiding camera lens.
 This is a lazy rewrite of original [VRCCameraPlus](https://github.com/Slaynash/VRCCameraPlus) by Slaynash.
-Requires UIExpansionKit - new buttons are added to Camera QuickMenu expansion.
+Requires UI Expansion Kit - new buttons are added to Camera QuickMenu expansion.

 ## EmojiPageButtons
-This mod adds page buttons to emoji menu that allow faster switching.
+This mod adds page buttons to old emoji menu that allow faster switching.
-Requires UIExpansionKit.
+Requires UI Expansion Kit.
 ![emoji page buttons screenshot](https://imgur.com/gIq2vKw.png)

 ## FavCat
 An all-in-one local favorites mod.
 Unlimited favorite lists with unlimited favorites in them and a searchable local database of content and players.
-**Requires UIExpansionKit 0.2.0 or newer**
+**Requires UI Expansion Kit 0.2.0 or newer**
 #### Features:
 * Unlimited lists (categories) for favorites, each of unlimited size
 * Lag-free even with large lists